Korean Women Workers Association: Historical background

 After the end of the Korean War, South Korea tried to rebuild the nation.
 Besides the dictatorial characteristics of Syngman Rhee and Park Chung Hee's administrations, women, mostly highly educated women, started to work towards establishing gender equality in South Korea.
 They created women's organizations, such as the Korean National Council of Women in 1959.

 After the Park regime established its position in power, it allowed some conservative organizations to exist, as long as they did not show hostility to the government's policies and aimed to support the state.

-Starting from 1963, Park's regime also promoted the industrialization of Korean society; women factory workers played a significant role in developing the South Korean economy.
+Starting from 1963, Park's regime also promoted the industrialization of Korean society; women factory workers played a significant role in developing the South Korean economy and the democratisation of Korea.
 They were low-wage workers, often working under severe conditions, which caused many health issues.
 Even though Park's regime regulated anti-governmental organizations, women factory workers began to raise their voices in the 1970s in order to improve their working conditions and establish labor rights.
 The women workers' movements caught the attention of the South Korean public and led to the progressive and grassroots democratization movement in the 1980s.
 The movement gathered different types of people in terms of gender, class, age, marital status, and religion.
 Women activists in the 1980s thought that social reconstruction was necessary in order to liberate women.

 The democratization of South Korea was achieved in 1987.
 Labor protection laws, such as the Equal Employment Act, were enacted as well.
 The law was meant to respond to demands from inside the country as well as to pressure from the international community.
 However, male workers started to show their presence as a dominant group of workers, especially after the late 1980s.
 As a result, the Korean Women Workers Association (KWWA) was founded in 1987 to unite women workers and establish their rights.
 The founding members included both intellectuals and working-class women who actively participated in the resistance movement in the 1970s and 1980s.